About Gordon Hutchens Pottery

-Gordon uses a variety of clays, techniques and firing methods to create his one-of-kind pieces, including his handbuilt Anagama Tozon wood-firing kiln – one of only three in North America!
+Gordon uses a variety of clays, techniques and firing methods to create his one-of-kind pieces, including his hand built Tozan-style Anagama wood-fired kiln

 Gordon formulates and blends all his own clay bodies using many different clays from across North America, England and even from his own property on Denman Island.
 Seaweed, smoke and wood ash are some of the natural ingredients used to create unique glazes.

 “I’m attracted to variable glazes where subtle differences in the action of the flame can make a dramatic difference in the character of the glaze ~ where fire tells a story.
 I get excited by the power of heat, the way fire brings about the transformation, the metamorphosis of elements I’ve combined into something new.

 For me the most important thing is finding balance, not just physical balance, but the balance between control and spontaneity, traditional and contemporary, technique and inspiration.”

 Using a broad range of techniques, clays, and firing methods, he produces a variety of work from sculptured to functional, and utilizes an extremely broad range of techniques.

 Raku – A 16th century Japanese technique, closely associated with Zen Buddhism and the tea ceremony.
 In it’s North American variation, the pieces are removed from the kiln at the peak of the firing while the glazes are still molten, and then placed in a sealed container with straw and sawdust to cool.
 This smoky atmosphere, combined with copper and silver in Gordon’s glazes, create lustrous and iridescent surfaces.
 Since the clay is very porous to help withstand the tremendous heat shock, it is not suitable for holding water.